jwellner/www.wllnr.nl/src/content/posts/2017/windows10.md

 ---
-title: From OSX to Windows 10 with WSL
+title: Moving from OSX to Windows 10 with WSL
 date: 2017-04-29
 slug: From OSX to Windows 10 with WSL
 layout: post.html